Medical Neglect in Nursing Homes

 Medical neglect can have a devastating impact on the mental and physical health of an elderly resident.
 Compensation from those responsible can help pay for medical costs, mobility and adaptive equipment, counseling, and other expenses incurred as a result of the mistreatment.
 In some cases, a judge may order compensation for pain and suffering, as well.

-However, medical neglect can be a profoundly hurtful and stressful experience for victims.
-Failing to provide the medical care a resident needs can even result in long-term damage or disability.
+Medical neglect can be a profoundly hurtful and stressful experience for victims.
+Failing to provide the medical care a resident needs can even result in long-term damage, disability or even death.

 It is critical that medical neglect in nursing homes is reported immediately.
 Documenting the circumstances in which it occurred, who was responsible, what preventative measures were or were not taken, who as aware of the neglect, how the victim was affected and more will help make the case for compensation.

-You do not have to fight this alone.
-We offer a free initial consultation to inform victims and their families of their legal rights and the recourse available to them.
-Call 1-800-516-4783 now to book yours.
+If you suspect medical neglect in a nursing home, you should know that you do not have to fight this alone.
+At Nursing Home Abuse Center, we offer a free initial consultation to inform victims and their families of their legal rights and the recourse available to them.
+Call 1-866-548-9636 now to book yours.